antoineB/antoineB.github.io/_src/posts/2015-07-06-mapping-data-from-sql-result.md

 ##The goal

-At end of this post we will achive this:
+At end of this post we will archive this:

 ```racket
 ;; assume the table actor exist and have at least id, name, age